Skip to main content

 What to know

+Most borrowers choose fixed-rate mortgages.
 Your monthly payments are more likely to be stable with a fixed-rate loan, so you might prefer this option if you value certainty about your loan costs over the long term.
-With a fixed-rate loan, your interest rate and monthly principal and interest payment will stay the same.
-Your total monthly payment can still change—for example, if your property taxes, homeowner’s insurance, or mortgage insurance might go up or down.
+With a fixed-rate loan, your interest rate and monthly principal and interest payment stay the same.
+Your total monthly payment can still change—for example, if your property taxes, homeowner’s insurance, or mortgage insurance goes up or down.

-Adjustable-rate mortgages (ARMs) offer less predictability but may be cheaper in the short term.
-You may want to consider this option if, for example, you plan to move again within the initial fixed period of an ARM.
-In this case, future rate adjustments may not affect you.
-However, if you end up staying in your house longer than expected, you may end up paying a lot more.
-In the later years of an ARM, your interest rate changes based on the market, and your monthly principal and interest payment could go up a lot, even double.
-Learn more
+ARMs offer less predictability but could be cheaper in the short term.
+You might want to consider this option if, for example, you plan to move again within the initial fixed period of an ARM.
+In this case, future rate adjustments don’t affect you.
+However, if you end up staying in your house longer than expected, you could end up paying a lot more.
+Review what to look for when considering an ARM and consult our Consumer Handbook on Adjustable-Rate Mortgages .

 Explore rates for different interest rate types and see for yourself how the initial interest rate on an ARM compares to the rate on a fixed-rate mortgage.